vinerya/eco-code-analyzer/README.md

 ## Let's Build a Greener Future, One Line of Code at a Time!

-By using the Eco-Code Analyzer, you're not just improving your code – you're contributing to a more sustainable future for software development.
-Together, we can make a significant impact on reducing the environmental footprint of the IT industry.
+By using the Eco-Code Analyzer, you're not just improving your code – you're contributing to a more sustainable future for software development and our planet.
+Together, we can make a significant impact on reducing the environmental footprint of the IT industry and supporting global reforestation efforts.
 Happy eco-coding!